Tornado Relief Program

 - Zoning Certificate of Use and Occupancy (CUO)

 - Building CUO

 - Building Inspections (Structural, Plumbing, Electrical, HVAC, etc.)

 - Wrecking Permits

 Each project is subject to complete all of the customary planning and permitting regulatory steps.
 The property owner may submit a written application for the permitting and inspection fee waiver upon applying for a permit.
 In the event fees have already been paid, an application for a permitting and inspection refund may be submitted.
 These applications require the property owner to certify that the proposed repairs are directly related to May 27, 2019 tornado damage.

 Each application for waiver or reimbursement will be reviewed by the appropriate City staff prior to approval.
 The charges that would normally be incurred or that would be refunded will be recorded in the City’s official records and inspections database.

-Applications for a waivers or reimbursement must be filed with the Division of Business Services no later than December 31, 2020.
-The property owner or contractor must start construction on or before June 30, 2021.
+Applications for a waivers or reimbursement must be filed with the Division of Business Services no later than December 31, 2022.

 The City of Dayton is also able to deactivate water/waste collection accounts for properties deemed destroyed or heavily damaged, to ensure that unnecessary charges are not are accumulated during vacancy periods.
 Customers who want to deactivate accounts or have questions are asked to call 937-333-3550 or to visit the customer service center at 101 W. Third St., ground floor.
 More information here.